At Tefaf 2018 oysters instead of tulips

 Also this year the 89 members of the vetting committee have done an exemplary job.
 The quality of the artworks on show at Tefaf 2018 proves to be extremely high in any section, from painting, to tribal art, works on paper, ivories, rare or ancient books, furniture pieces, jewels, musical instruments, pendulum clocks.
 At present, no other fair in the world can offer anything similar to Tefaf.
 And if it may happen that sometimes some objects fail the vetting, other times this process turns out to be an opportunity for the gallerists themselves.
 As in the case of the Vergin with child and saints by Liberale da Verona, exhibited at Altomani&Sons.
 The painting’s bibliography was significantly extended thanks to the vetting.

 We talked about painting, that is a touchstone of the market (hard to imagine if it didn’t work here, it could elsewhere).
 The specialists surely haven’t missed the Mary Magdalene painted by Francesco Boneri called Cecco del Caravaggio on show at Carlo Orsi and Trinity Fine Arts, early sold to an American collector.
-The artwork was purchased in France by the Italian gallerist without really knowing who the author was.
+The artwork was purchased in Italy by the gallerist without really knowing who the author was.
 Only later Orsi found out that the painting was included in the catalogue of the exhibition dedicated to Valentin de Boulogne at the The Met in New York last year.
 The exhibition curators knew about the work, but not where it was preserved.
 It has therefore been a double discovery, rightly prized by the market.
 Orsi was spot on, and the scientific community now knows where the painting is to be found.

 Another fascinating discovery presented at Tefaf 2018 is the self portrait by Giorgione painted for fun by Antonio Canova.
 The work, still in its original frame, can be seen at Antonacci Lapiccirella (which also shows a beautiful painting by Cagnaccio di San Pietro previewed during the last edition of the Biennale di Antiquariato in Florence).
 As previously said, Canova painted it for fun, showing it to some notorious artists during a dinner party at his patron’s place, the prince Abbondio Rezzonico.
 To make it even more credible, Canova had bought a canvas from 1500s to use as the base (investigations have also revealed the underlying painting).